jonniedarko/park-it/README.md

 **Assumptions** : I made a number of assumptions that I would normally consult with product on :
  - session status didn't need to be persisted - we can figure that our from entry/exit timestamps.
 This make is less complex because we no longer have to keep it in sync
  - I attempted to introduce over optimisation or unneccessay abstractions e.g. datagrid and columns.
 This is something that I found can often be a trap for developers who try to make grids/tables reusable.
 In my experience most premature "engineering" leads to refactors later anyway.
+ - I originally started with full grid editing, but in the end I decided to simply. when you create a session it uses current time , when you finish a session it also uses the current time.
+This means we don't have to worry about as much user error or bad data. i

 ## Why Next.js?
 Next.js provides features like server-side rendering and a set of APIs, making it a perfect fit for this project.
 I choose Next.js due to its popularity, amazing support by vercel and I am familure with it.I also used this to play with the new app directory set up, which is something I've been wanting to try for while